Online audience research: how to analyze your audience

 If you find yourself surprised by the kind of people in your online audience, there are two things you can do with that information:

-Firstly, you could ask yourself why your website isn’t reaching your target audience, or why your content isn’t appealing to them when they see it in the search results or on social media.
+Firstly, you could ask yourself why your website isn’t reaching your target audience.
+You can also ask yourself why your content isn’t appealing to them when they see it in the search results or social media.
 Are you using the same keywords those people will be searching in Google?
-Do your SEO title and meta description match with their search intent (and does the content on the page live up to that promise)?
-These kinds of things can help you reach your intended audience and keep them coming back.
+Does your SEO title and meta description match their search intent (and does the content on the page live up to that promise)?
+These things can help you reach your intended audience and keep them returning.

-Alternatively, you might not have the online audience you were expecting, but it is an audience, and they came to your site for a reason!
-So another option is to learn more about your actual audience, and make more content with them in mind.
+Alternatively, you might not have the online audience you were expecting, but it is an audience, and they came to your site for a reason.
+Another option is to learn more and create more content with them in mind.

 Do surveys

-A great way of getting to know your audience is to have them fill out an online questionnaire.
+A great way to get to know your audience is to have them fill out an online questionnaire.
 In a survey, you can ask them anything you want.
-You can, for instance, set up a survey that pops up when someone enters your site or you can send a survey invitation to your newsletter subscribers or to the buyers of your products.
-There are lots of packages that allow for online questionnaires.
-Many services offer a free account, which will suffice for most small companies.
+You can, for instance, set up a survey that pops up when someone enters or exits your site.
+You can also send a survey invitation to your newsletter subscribers or product buyers.
+There are a lot of tools out there for online questionnaires.
+Many services offer a free account, which will be enough for most small companies.

 Remember that most people do not participate in online surveys.
 Still, if your audience is large, you’ll easily get a decent amount of people to fill out your questionnaire.
-To get more participants you can always try to win them over by raffling a nice incentive among the respondents.
+You can always try to win more participants by giving away prizes or offering a discount code as a nice incentive among the respondents.

-Please note that it’s always a certain group of people that’ll be willing to fill out a survey.
-That group is highly selective and not representative for your entire online audience.
+Please note that only a select group will always be willing to complete a survey.
+That group is highly selective and not representative of your entire online audience.

 Talk to your audience

-Analyzing your audience doesn’t always need to be a desk activity!
-Just having a conversation with a part of your audience also remains a great way to find out more about them.
-In an online questionnaire, you can ask a lot of people about your product, but their answers will probably remain shallow.
-If you’re able to really talk to some of the people from your audience in person, that could help you to get a better idea about who your audience are.
-Ask them what they like best about your website, your products, or your blog posts.
+Analyzing your audience doesn’t always need to be a desk activity.
+Conversing with some is also a great way to learn more about them.
+You can ask many people about your product in an online questionnaire, but their answers will probably remain shallow.
+Talking to some of the people from your audience in person could help you better understand who your audience is.
+Ask them what they like best about your website, products, or blog posts.
 Ask them why they come back to your website.
-Invite them to talk about their experience and don’t be scared of some criticism.
+Invite them to talk about their experience, and don’t be scared of some criticism.

 Read comments and discussions

-If you want to analyze your audience and find out what kind of people it consists of, you should look at the comments on your blog post.
-What are people saying about you or about your post in the comments below your articles?
-Which aspects of your blog post are they talking about in their comments?
-Which topics are so important to them, that they are willing to engage?
-Analyze audience comments on your website, and don’t forget to monitor comments on social media too!
+If you want to analyze your audience and understand it, you should look at the comments on your blog post.
+It’s getting harder to get proper comments these days, but when people take the time to write, they often give great insights.
+In their comments, which aspects of your blog post are they discussing?
+Which topics are so important to them that they are willing to engage?
+Analyze audience comments on your website, and don’t forget to monitor comments on social media, too.

-Aside from the comments your audience are leaving on your website and social media, you could also take a look at what they’re talking about on other websites too.
-Sites like Reddit and online discussion forums can be a treasure-trove of information.
-If you can find out where your audience are hanging out online, be sure to take a look and see what they’re talking about!
+Aside from the comments your audience leaves on your website and social media, you could also look at what they discuss on other websites.
+Sites like Reddit and online discussion forums can be treasure troves of information.
+If you can find out where your audience hangs out online, look and see what they’re talking about!

-In conclusion, researching your audience can be a tough nut to crack.
+Researching your audience can be a lot of work.
 Google Analytics and the analytic tools of the numerous social media platforms are useful, but they don’t tell you much about the intentions or desires of your audiences.
-Surveys are great, but as most people won’t fill out an online questionnaire, the data aren’t that valid and representative for your entire audience.
-Talking to your audience can bring useful insights, but you won’t be able to have a conversation with all of them either.
+Surveys are great, but as most people won’t fill out an online questionnaire, the data aren’t that valid and representative of your entire audience.
+Talking to your audience can bring useful insights, but you won’t be able to converse with all of them either.

-All the different ways of analyzing your audience do add value in their own way though.
-However, by using them all you will get a clear impression of your audience.
-So don’t just sit there wondering who’s behind those clicks.
-Get to know them!
+All the different ways of analyzing your audience add value in their way, though.
+However, using them all gives you a clear impression of your audience.
+So don’t just sit there wondering who’s behind those clicks — own get to know them!

 Read more: An introduction to user research »